AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 -	Wind tunnel cross section: 2ft by 3ft
 -	Wind tunnel velocity: 20 m/s
 -	6 mm diameter on motor shaft (must use given start files for hub)
--	Maximum turbine diameter is 15 cm.
+-	Maximum swept turbine diameter is 15 cm.
 -	Limit on print time: < 8 hr
 -	The 3D printers we are using can be found in the fluids lab
 -	Must choose one of the 4 Cura print defaults